objectives materials technology background activities assessment resources

 Materials

-State and parish maps, recordings of traditional music from each region of the state, CD/tape player, AM/FM radio (optional), headphones (optional), Internet access to radio shows and audio files (optional), duplicates of worksheets and rubrics.
+State and parish maps, recordings of traditional music from each region of the state (See Technology Connections below), CD player, AM/FM radio (optional), headphones (optional), Internet access to radio shows and audio files (optional), duplicates of worksheets and rubrics.

 Technology Connections